IdentityPython/oidcendpoint/doc/source/session_manager.rst

 not_before
 ::::::::::
-If the usage of the grant should be delay, this is until when.
+If the usage of the grant should be delay, this is when it can start being used.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.